24 Common Habits Every Student Should Break Before Leaving School

 ― Theodore Roosevelt

-Students Bad habit1.
-Blaming everyone else but yourself:
+1. Blaming everyone else but yourself:

 When you blame others, you give up your power to change”.
 Anthony.
 Dr. Robert.

-2. Spending most of your time on tech gadgets – PC, mobile, TV:
+2. Spending most of your time on tech gadgets (PC, mobile, TV):

 “’I wish it need not have happened in my time,’ said Frodo.
 ‘So do I,’ said Gandalf, ‘and so do all who live to see such times, but that is not for them to decide.
-All we have to decide is what to do with the time that is given us’”.
+All we have to decide is what to do with the time that is given to us’”.
 In the Movie, Lord of the Rings.

-The millennial-generation is known for the habit of spending a lot of time on tech devices and activities with little lasting benefits.
+The millennial-generation is known for the habit of spending a lot of time on tech devices and activities with little lasting benefit.
 If you want to get ahead in your career, you must minimize the “unproductive” time you spend consuming devices.
 The same technology that kills your time is making someone else rich.

 3. The it’s-all-about-the-money attitude: